huggingface/transformers/docs/source/en/custom_models.md

 AutoModelForImageClassification.register(ResnetConfig, ResnetModelForImageClassification)
 ```

 Your custom model code is now compatible with the [AutoClass](./models#autoclass) API.
-Users can load the model with the `AutoModel` or [`AutoModelForImageClassification`] classes.
+Users can load the model with the [AutoModel](./model_doc/auto#automodel) or [`AutoModelForImageClassification`] classes.

-## Upload model
+## Upload

 Upload a custom model to the [Hub](https://hf.co/models) to allow other users to easily load and use it.

 Ensure the model directory is structured correctly as shown below.
 The directory should contain:

-- `modeling.py`: Contains the code for ResnetModel and ResnetModelForImageClassification.
+- `modeling.py`: Contains the code for `ResnetModel` and `ResnetModelForImageClassification`.
 This file can rely on relative imports to other files as long as they're in the same directory.

 > [!WARNING]
-> Replace all relative imports at the top of the `modeling.py` file to import from Transformers instead if you're copying a model file from Transformers.
+> When copying a Transformers' model file, replace all relative imports at the top of the `modeling.py` file to import from Transformers instead.

-- `configuration.py`: Contains the code for ResnetConfig.
+- `configuration.py`: Contains the code for `ResnetConfig`.
-- `__init__.py`: Can be empty.
-This file allows Python `resnet_model` to be used as a module.
+- `__init__.py`: Can be empty, this file allows Python `resnet_model` to be used as a module.

 ```bash
 .